inLeagueLLC/coldfusion11/README.md

 # Unofficial Docker Images for Adobe Coldfusion 11

+## Project Abandoned

+As of February 2019, this project has been abandoned.
+With ACF11 going EOL in April, there's really no reason for it to stick around.
+The build will fail because the installer and hotfix are no longer hosted by the authors, but if you can get the Linux installer and a hotfix .jar you can sub them in without too much effort.

+But you shouldn't.

 ## Images

 * Adobe Coldfusion 11 Hotfix 15 (no add-ons): [Docker Hub](https://hub.docker.com/r/inleague/coldfusion11) (:latest / :hf15)